Personal dialogue is the only way forward

 The Radicals and the Social Democrats try to improve their potential election results in their own way, he says, while the Christian Democrats hope to finally put behind a long series of election defeats, according to Golder.

-Digital campaigning is not a guarantee for election success.
+But digital campaigning is not a guarantee for election success.

 A party may apply the best and most professional campaigning strategies.
 But it will not win any additional support if the subjects and candidates fail to convince potential voters.